 Double glazing consists of two panes of glass with a sealed gap between them.
 This gap, usually filled with argon gas, provides an extra layer of insulation that significantly reduces heat transfer.

-At DM Windows, our double-glazed windows provide excellent thermal performance, achieving high energy ratings.
+At DM Windows, our double-glazed windows provide excellent thermal performance, achieving high energy ratings while effectively reducing external noise.
 They’re an excellent choice for most homes in Bristol and Bath, offering a good balance of performance and value.

 Triple Glazing